BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 2 - Slop Life 1e7fda674d69805a8a3df37dacfd46a1.md

 # Chapter 2 - Slop Life

-As we started Chapter 1 with a familiar, easy going, pleasant world of many similarities, let’s take a 180 turn.
-This is a world where evolution failed *constantly*.

 If you have a weak stomach - perhaps, skip this chapter.

 This story is heinous, putrid and slow.